thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

   # You can also specify this parameter per page in front matter.
   geekdocBreadcrumb = false

-  # (Optional, default none) Set source repository location
-  # Used for 'Edit this page' links
+  # (Optional, default none) Set source repository location.
+Used for 'Edit this page' links.
   # You can also specify this parameter per page in front matter.
   geekdocRepo = "https://github.com/thegeeklab/hugo"